Nishitetsu Fukuoka (Tenjin) Station: North Exit

 With the biggest ticket gate, located on the second floor.
 Access to Solaria Stage (ソラリアステージ, soraria-sutēji) department store via a concourse.
 There are two station offices, three coin locker rows, an ATM corner and an Internet corner.
-It is also the nearest exit gate for transfer to the Kūkō Line and Hakozaki Line on the Fukuoka City Subway.
+It is also the nearest exit gate for transfer to the Airport Line and Hakozaki Line on the Fukuoka City Subway.

 Solaria Exit

 West of the North Exit with access to the Solaria Plaza (ソラリアプラザ, Soraria-puraza) Building.

 Central Exit

 Located on the first floor.
 There are coin lockers and a season ticket counter.
 Transfer to the Nishitetsu Tenjin Bus Center via elevator.

 South Exit

 Located on the first floor, facing the road.
 There is a season ticket counter and it is the nearest exit gate for transfer to the Nanakuma Line on the Fukuoka City Subway.